BlueJeansAndRain/NeedJS/README.md

         }
     },

     // The extensions (without dots) to try adding to module names.
-Defaults to
+This can
+    // be a string, array, or object.
+If an object, then the property names
+    // are the extensions and the values are integer priorities.
+A priority of
+    // false will remove an extension.
+    //
-    // no extension, "js", "json", and finally "node", for Node.js
+    // Defaults to "", "js", "json", and finally "node", for Node.js
     // compatibility.
-This can be a string, array, or object.
-If an object,
-    // then the property names are the extensions and the values are integer
-    // priorities.
-A priority of false will remove an extension.
+    //
     extension: ["", "js", "json", "node"]

     // The manifest name(s) to look for in directory modules.
-Defaults to
-    // "package.json" for Node.js compatibility.
-This can be a string, array,
+This can be a
-    // or object.
-If an object, then the property names are the manifest names
+    // string, array, or object.
+If an object, then the property names are the
-    // and the values are integer priorities.
-A priority of false will remove
+    // manifest names and the values are integer priorities.
+A priority of
-    // a manifest name.
+    // false will remove a manifest name.
+    //
+    // Defaults "package.json" for Node.js compatibility.
+    //
-    manifest: ["package.json"],
+    manifest: ["package.json", "bower.json", "component.json"],

     // The dependency directory name(s) to look for when resolving top-level
     // module names.
-Defaults to "node_modules" for Node.js compatibility.
-    // This can be a string, array, or object.
-If an object, then the property
+This can be a string, array, or object If an object, then
-    // names are the prefixes and the values are integer priorities.
-A priority
+    // the property names are the prefixes and the values are integer
-    // of false will remove a prefix.
+    // priorities.
+A priority of false will remove a prefix.
+    //
+    // * You can also specify one or more prefix specific manifests using the
+    //   format "prefix:manifest,manifest,...".
+Manifests specified this way
+    //   will have priority over those set using the "manifest" option.
+    //   Generic manifests will still be tried if no prefix specific manifest
+    //   is found.
+    //
+    // Defaults to "node_modules" for Node.js/Browserify compatibility.
+    //
-    prefix: ["node_modules"],
+    prefix: [
+        "node_modules:package.json",
+        "bower_components:bower.json,component.json"
+    ],

     // Allow module names to be resolved to extension-less filenames.
 This does
     // NOT mean you can or can't pass an extension-less string to require()!